Difficulty

 Choose Your New Vanity and Faucet

-With so many types of bathroom vanitiesto choose from, it’s important to decide if you prefer a vanity with or without an attached top and whether or not a bathroom faucet is included.
+With so many types of bathroom vanities to choose from, it’s important to decide what you prefer.
+There are vanities without an attached top.
+Some have faucets and some don't.
 From Carrara marble to granite and laminate, it’s important to choose the countertop material that works best for your lifestyle.
 Think of durability (granite and marble), style and your family’s needs while making your decision.

 Tip: When shopping for a bathroom vanity, focus on the style of the counter.
 Hardware can be quickly and easily changed out to match your decor style.